MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-configuration-intune.md

 ---
 title: Configuring Microsoft Intune devices
 titleSuffix: Windows Update for Business reports
-description: Configuring devices that are enrolled in Microsoft Intune for Windows Update for Business reports ms.prod: windows-client ms.technology: itpro-updates ms.topic: conceptual
+description: How to configure devices to use Windows Update for Business reports from Microsoft Intune. ms.prod: windows-client ms.technology: itpro-updates ms.topic: conceptual